 Just months ago, Andrej Karpathy was still explaining Software 2.0—systems coded not by humans, but by training neural networks on data.

-Now he’s moved the goalposts again.
+Now he’s moved the goalposts

 Software 3.0 – You build software by talking to it.

-divide between technical and
+a divide between technical

-non-technical users.
+and non-technical users.

-everyone who speaks English
+But everyone who speaks

-can now build
+English can now build

 software."